Lung transplant surgeon

 Innovative research.
 Mayo Clinic scientists and doctors are committed to expanding and sharing knowledge that makes transplants safer and improves patients' lives.
 For example, Mayo Clinic researchers explore the use of stem cell therapy in patients whose immune system rejects a transplant lung.
 In the future, Mayo Clinic may use regenerative cell therapy to repair donor lungs, making even more lungs available to people on donor waiting lists.

 At Mayo Clinic, you may have access to ongoing clinical trials and new treatments.

-The lung transplant team performs lung transplants at Mayo Clinic's campuses in Arizona, Florida and Minnesota.
+The lung transplant team performs lung transplants at Mayo Clinic's campuses in Florida and Minnesota.
 As a three-site institution, Mayo Clinic performs more than 50 lung transplants a year, many of them requiring specialized solutions and surgeries.

 Transplant Center team

 Teams are focused on achieving favorable outcomes from your lung transplant.